 “Holy shi- ...
 I mean, damn.
 I’m so sorry.”

 Tori got off her beanbag and was now sitting next to me on her futon.

-“Yeah... anyway, naturally Noah wanted nothing to do with me or the baby once he found out and told me to get an abortion.”
+“Yeah.
+Anyway, naturally Noah wanted nothing to do with me or the baby once he found out, and he told me to get an abortion.”
 I managed to say.